cytan299/Mach2GTO_compass/README.md

-# Mach2GTO_compass
+# Mach2GTO compass

-A tray for mounting a phone or hiking compass on a Mach2GTO
+Mach2GTO compass is a 3D printed tray for mounting either a phone or hiking compass onto a Mach2GTO.